 SARS CORONAVIRUS MEMBRANE PROTEIN (MATRIX)

 SARS Coronavirus Membrane Protein (Matrix) is a recombinant protein (also known as E1 glycoprotein or Matrix) manufactured in E. coli.
+Protein contains duplicate Membrane immunodominant region sequences fused with a proprietary linker and His-tag.
 Immunoreactive with sera from SARS-infected individuals.

 PRODUCT DETAILS – SARS CORONAVIRUS MEMBRANE PROTEIN (MATRIX)